bashbobby3-droid/droid-support/SECURITY.md

 ---

-*Thank you for being a responsible security researcher and helping make droid-project safer for everyone.* 💙
+*Thank you for being a responsible security researcher and helping make droid-support and project safer for everyone.* 💙